 At just eight years old, Majd began editing Call of Duty content for YouTube personalities, working under an alias in what would become the early era of "E-Sports Organizations."
 His early clients included FaZeClan, OpTicNation, Team EnVyUS, and Vikkstar123, among others.
-These videos were crafted late at night on a shared family computer in a humble bedroom with his three siblings.
+These videos were crafted late at night on a shared family computer in a modest bedroom with his three siblings.

 At 16, Majd moved to the United States to follow his parents’ wishes of pursuing a career in engineering.
-But after a few years, his calling became undeniable—he switched his major to Film Studies and eventually graduated with honors from Wayne State University.
+But after a few years, his true calling became undeniable—he switched his major to Film Studies and eventually graduated with honors from Wayne State University.
 While in school, he interned under senior colorist Houmam Abdullah at VELEM and worked remotely as a personal editor for HFPA & BBC Arabic celebrity journalist Husam Sam Asi.
-During this time, he also filmed weddings solo on weekends, applying cinematic techniques he learned from narrative and commercial filmmaking.
+During this time, he also filmed weddings solo on weekends, applying cinematic techniques learned from narrative and commercial filmmaking.

 Following graduation, Majd joined the award-winning Detroit-based production house WTP Pictures as an assistant to Jesse Ford.
 There, he worked as a key PA on set and cut commercials in the post-production department.
 During his time at WTP, he collaborated with directors such as Sean King O’Grady, Arturo Perez Jr. & Samantha Jayne, Imanol Luis de Lara, and Anthony Earnest Garth, gaining experience across a wide range of productions.